Sound and Complete Bidirectional Typechecking for Higher-Rank Polymorphism with Existentials and Indexed Types: Introduction

+\item The GSH elimination rule is an invertible left rule.
+By ``left rule'', we mean that the rule decomposes the assumptions to the left of the turnstile (in this case, the assumption that $s = t$), and by ``invertible'', we mean the conclusion of the rule implies the premises.\footnote{The invertibility of equality elimination is certainly not obvious; see \citet{schroeder-heister-equality} and \citet{girard-equality}. }

+Invertible left rules are interesting, because they are known to correspond (via Curry--Howard) to the deconstruction steps carried out by pattern-matching rules~\citep{Krishnaswami09:pattern-matching}.
+This is our first hint that the GSH rule has something to do with GADTs; programming languages like Haskell and OCaml indeed use pattern matching to propagate equality information.

-Second, when there are no unifiers, there are no premises: if we assume an inconsistent equation, we can immediately conclude the goal.
-Specializing the rule above to the equality $0 = 1$, we get:
+\item Observe that if we have an inconsistent equation, we can immediately prove the goal.
+If we specialize the rule above to the equality $0 = 1$, we get:

+Because $0$ and $1$ have no unifiers, the complete set of unifiers is the empty set.
+As a result, the GSH rule for this instance has no premises, and the elimination rule for an absurd equation ends up looking exactly like the elimination rule for the empty type:

+Moreover, recall that when we eliminate an empty type, we can view the eliminator $\mathsf{abort}(e)$ as a pattern match with no clauses.
 Together, these two features line up nicely with our definition of \texttt{head}, where the impossibility of the case for $\vecnil$ was indicated by the \emph{absence} of a pattern clause.
-So the use of equality in GADTs corresponds perfectly with the Girard--Schroeder-Heister equality.
+The use of equality in GADTs corresponds perfectly with the GSH equality.

-Alas, we cannot simply give a proof term assignment for first-order logic and call it a day.
-The third important feature of the GSH equality rule is its use of unification: it works by treating the free variables of the two terms as unification variables.
+\item Alas, we cannot simply give a proof term assignment for first-order logic and call it a day.
+The third important feature of the GSH equality rule is its use of \emph{unification}: it works by treating the free variables of the two terms as unification variables.
 But type inference algorithms also use unification, introducing unification variables to stand for unknown types.

-So we need to understand how to integrate these two uses of unification, or at least how to keep them decently apart, in order to take this logical specification and implement type inference for it.
+These two uses of unification are \emph{entirely different!} Type inference introduces unification variables to stand for the specific instantiations of universal quantifiers.
+In contrast, the Girard--Schroeder-Heister rule uses unification to constrain the universal parameters.
+As a result, we need to understand how to integrate these two uses of unification, or at least how to keep them decently separated, in order to take this logical specification and implement type inference for it. \end{enumerate}

-This problem---formulating indexed types in a logical style, while retaining the ability to do type inference for them---is the subject of this paper.
+This problem---formulating indexed types in as logical a style as feasible, while retaining the ability to implement type inference algorithms for them---is the subject of this paper.